achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-intro.md

-# Build a Todo app with Xamarin.Forms
+# Build a cloud app on Windows

 Let's start by ensuring that the environment we are using for development is up to the task of mobile development by building and running a base app.
 There is a `code` folder with all the code for the book n the [GitHub repository for this book][github-repo].